-Westminster, MD (February 11, 2019) – The Carroll County Health Department is alerting the community that per public health sources, there were multiple potential overdoses over the weekend in Carroll County.
+Friday, July 31st, 2020 – The Carroll County Health Department is alerting the community that per public health sources, there have been multiple suspected overdoses and deaths in Carroll County in the last 24 hours.

 For immediate medical assistance call 911.

-This overdose spike could be due to a number of causes, but such spikes are often related to heroin or cocaine laced with fentanyl or carfentanil.
+This overdose spike could be due to a number of causes, but such spikes are often related to heroin or cocaine laced with fentanyl.
 Counterfeit pain and anxiety pills may also be laced with fentanyl.
-The pills are disguised to look like frequently-prescribed and commonly-abused medications such as Percocet, oxycodone, Xanax and others.
+The pills are often disguised to look like frequently-prescribed and commonly-abused medications such as Percocet, oxycodone, Xanax and others.

 Signs of an Opioid OVERDOSE: